martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 In order to transfer state to a target origin, the server for that origin needs to be contacted.
 Initiating transfer likely requires that an API be defined for use by the content of the bundle.
+Transfer might be automatically initiated when navigating to a URL from a bundle; see {{navigation}}.

 A transfer is only possible where a transfer target URL is known for content;
 see {{transfer-target}}.

 After a state transfer is initiated, the user agent fetches the transfer target URL.
 The source content is hashed twice; once as described in
-{{content-origin}} with the resulting value is hashed again.
-The doubly-hashed value is encoded into a Sec-Content-Origin header field and added to the request for the transfer target URL.
-If a Sec-Content-Origin header field in the response contains the hash of the content (that is, the pre-image of the value from the request), that indicates that the server is both willing to receive the transfer and that the server knows the content.
+{{content-origin}}; then the resulting value is hashed again.
+The twice-hashed value is encoded into a Sec-Content-Origin header field and added to the request for the transfer target URL.
+If a Sec-Content-Origin header field in the response contains the hash of the content (that is, the pre-image of the value in the request), that indicates that the server is both willing to receive the transfer and that the server knows the content.

 The value of the Sec-Content-Origin header field is expressed as a structured